 Now we know that the fantastic is not just a book set in an imagined world or with imagined characters, but rather it is the hesitation between what is real and not real.
 If you’re questioning whether something is real or not, then you are reading a fantastical text!

 Note: though we both own a copy of The Dark Fantastic, we highly recommend the audio version.
 It can be a pretty dense read but listening to it was much more enjoyable.

 Unlike Carmen, I was not a big fan of Woolf.
 For me, she’s too wordy and a fair bit pretentious.
 However, I have only just started to appreciate her penchant for pretension.

 Orlando was a required reading text for our Literature of the Fantastic course and one of the books I thoroughly enjoyed.
-Orlando starts of life as a man, then, halfway through she becomes a woman and lives the rest of her days (there are a lot of days) as a woman.
+Orlando starts life as a man, then, halfway through, she becomes a woman and lives the rest of her days (there are many days) as a woman.

-Woolf not only opened my eyes to the fantastic in the terms of writing a biographical prose that is not quite a biography (which in my opinion showcases her skills as a writer), she also challenges gender binaries in the 1900s.
+Woolf opened my eyes to the fantastic writing of biographical prose that is not quite a biography (which, in my opinion, showcases her skills as a writer).
+She also challenges gender binaries in the 1900s.

 If you’re looking to start reading Woolf, then Orlando rather than “A Room of One’s Own” is our recommendation for you.
 You won’t regret it!

 /wɝdslʌt/: A Feminist Guide to Taking Back the English Language by Amanda Montell

 When we first created a bookstagram for MBJ, we stumbled on Amanda Montell’s live takeover of Harper Collins Instagram.
 She read bits and pieces of her book and explained why “y’all” is so magical in its grammatical accuracy and necessary inclusion in the English language.